 Autoimmunity, the Gut

 A review finds that COVID-19 can trigger a variety of autoimmune diseases, in addition to type 1 diabetes (Putry et al. 2022).
-Other studies also find that SARS CoV-2/COVID-19 may also be able to trigger autoimmunity (Al-Mustanjid et al. 2022; Cappello et al. 2020; Marino Gammazza et al. 2020; Rossini et al. 2023; Sundaresan et al. 2023) as well as affect the gut microbiome (Villapol 2020).
+Other studies also find that SARS CoV-2/COVID-19 may also be able to trigger autoimmunity (Al-Mustanjid et al. 2022; Cappello et al. 2020; Gazzaruso et al. 2022; Marino Gammazza et al. 2020; Rossini et al. 2023; Sundaresan et al. 2023) as well as affect the gut microbiome (Villapol 2020).
 SARS-CoV-2 interacts with genes that are linked to autoimmune disease, type 2 diabetes, coronary artery diseases, and asthma (Bellucci et al. 2020).
 In Turkey, there is some evidence that Celiac disease may have become more common in children during the pandemic (Cikar et al. 2021).

 Note also that exposure to environmental chemicals may weaken our immune systems, perhaps making us all more susceptible to COVID-19 (Tsatsakis et al. 2020).
 In fact, the environmental chemicals stored in body fat may be the reason why obese people are more susceptible to COVID-19 (Lee, 2021).
 More research is looking into how chemicals may increase disease susceptibility or severity from coronaviruses (Jin et al. 2022).